What to do in Hvar: Explore one of the most beautiful islands in the world

 Visit Jelsa and Vrboska

+Jelsa can be found on the east side of the island with a beautifully colourful old town.
 Jelsa also has a fascinating wine history and is even known as the island’s wine capital.
+There are so many great local restaurants and cafes here.
 On our trip to Jelsa, we went to Eis Caffe, recommended by a local.
 Run by an Albanian, it has become one of the must-do experiences in Jelsa town.
 We spent an enjoyable afternoon strolling through the main square and indulging in people-watching at Eis Caffe.

 Then, we took the picturesque drive to Vrboska, the neighboring town with heavy Venetian influence.
-It is called ‘Little Venice’.
+It is called ‘Little Venice’ which is a bit of a stretch!
+This town is a nice quiet escape from other places on the island and is just a few minutes drive from Jelsa.

 Hvar also offers some diving centers, and it was here that I booked my first dive experience in the Adriatic Sea with Diving Center Viking.
 Don’t expect to see spectacular marine life like in the tropical islands but it was not a bad way to spend half a day.